grafana/loki/docs/sources/clients/docker-driver/configuration.md

 Once deployed, the Grafana service will send its logs to Loki.

-> **Note**: stack name and service name for each swarm service and project name
+{{% admonition type="note" %}}
-> and service name for each compose service are automatically discovered and
+stack name and service name for each swarm service and project name and service name for each compose service are automatically discovered and sent as Loki labels, this way you can filter by them in Grafana.
-> sent as Loki labels, this way you can filter by them in Grafana.
+{{% /admonition %}}

 ## Labels